clowdr-app/clowdr-web-app/README.md

 deployment for your conference.

 # Information for Developers

+If you are looking for the most stable version, use the `stable` branch.
+If you want the latest code, which may or may not be stable and/or properly documented, use the `dev` branch.

 If you are only interested in making UI changes for a currently running conference, you can simply ask one of the developers for a copy of their